OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Add-in-SSO-NAA/README.md

 1. In Outlook, compose a new email message.
 1. On the ribbon for the message, look for the **Show task pane** button and select it.
 1. When the task pane opens, there are two buttons: **Get user data** and **Get user files**.
-1. Select **Get user data** if you want to see the signed in user's name and email.
+1. To see the signed in user's name and email, select **Get user data**.
-1. Select **Get user files** to insert the first 10 filenames from the signed in user's Microsoft OneDrive.
+1. To insert the first 10 filenames from the signed in user's Microsoft OneDrive, select **Get user files**.

 You will be prompted to consent to the scopes the sample needs when you select the buttons.